tolebaeva/splab1/README.md

 ### Task

-You are to write shell-script that will process an access [log file](http://vseloved.github.io/spos/log.txt.zip) of Apacher web-server and output some information to the console.
-Your script should use only standard command line tools like `cut`, `grep`, `sort`, `sed`, `date`, etc, and should not use other programming languages like `C`, `Perl`, `Python` etc. The file consists of records.
+You are to write shell-script that will process an [access log file](http://vseloved.github.io/spos/log.txt.zip) of Apacher web-server and output some information to the console (depends on your variant).
+Your script should use only standard command line tools like `cut`, `grep`, `sort`, `sed` et cetera, and should not use other programming languages like `C`, `Perl`, `Python` etc. The file consists of records.
 Each line has only one record.
 A record has the following format:

 ```
 <client host> - - [<timestamp with timezone>]